whiteblue3/apoweroftrance-radio-system/musicdaemon/README.md

-Music Daemon is server-side software for streaming radio
+Music Daemon is server-side software for streaming radio.

 # Install Pre-Requirements
 You must install libshout on your system.